satnaing/group1/use-cases/use-case8.md

 ### Trigger

-A request for the number of people who speak Chinese, English, Hindi, Spanish and Arabic is sent to Scrum Master.
+A request for the number of people who speak Chinese, English, Hindi, Spanish and Arabic is sent to User.

 ## MAIN SUCCESS SCENARIO

-1. Organizaiton request the number of people who speak Chinese, English, Hindi, Spanish and Arabic.
+1. Organization request the number of people who speak Chinese, English, Hindi, Spanish and Arabic.
-2. Scrum team extracts the number of people who speak Chinese, English, Hindi, Spanish and Arabic.
+2. User extracts the number of people who speak Chinese, English, Hindi, Spanish and Arabic.
-3. Scrum team provides report to Organization.
+3. User provides report to Organization.

 ## EXTENSIONS